canonical/postgresql-k8s-operator/docs/tutorial/index.md

 ## Integrate with other applications

-[Integrations](https://juju.is/docs/sdk/integration), known as "relations" in Juju 2.9, are the easiest way to create a user for PostgreSQL in Charmed PostgreSQL VM.
+[Integrations](https://documentation.ubuntu.com/juju/3.6/reference/relation/), known as "relations" in Juju 2.9, are the easiest way to create a user for PostgreSQL in Charmed PostgreSQL.

 Integrations automatically create a username, password, and database for the desired user/application.
 The best practice is to connect to PostgreSQL via a specific user rather than the admin user.